A woman standing and looking out of an open front screen door

 Uncovering critical senior needs in South Carolina

-It was early spring 2020 when Senior Resources of Columbia, South Carolina, got a desperate phone call from California.
+One early spring day, Senior Resources in Columbia, South Carolina, received a desperate phone call from California.
 The caller was concerned about an elderly family member in the area who had been stuck at home for weeks, with no one checking in.
 Senior Resources, a nonprofit dedicated to helping seniors stay healthy and independent, sprang into action.
 Within 24 hours, it had stocked her pantry and set up meal deliveries.
 “We needed to respond not just with tangible things,” recalls executive director Andrew Boozer, “but also with the reminder that somebody cared.”

-Senior Resources has been looking after seniors in Columbia and surrounding Richland County for well over 50 years, providing nutritious meals and programs to help them age in place and in comfort.
-The agency administers the senior food delivery program Meals on Wheels in the region, and it offers food co-ops, transportation services and wellness centers, along with regular in-person check-ins.
+Senior Resources has been looking after seniors in Columbia and surrounding Richland County for over 55 years, providing nutritious meals and programs to help them age in place and in comfort.
+The agency administers the senior food delivery program Meals on Wheels in the region, and it offers food co-ops, transportation services and wellness centers, along with regular in-person check-ins, home care and social support.
+In 2023, Senior Resources delivered more than 110,000 hot meals and some 60,000 frozen meals to clients in their homes.

-But what started out as a temporary solution to critical needs helped Senior Resources identify longer-term challenges.
+With the number of Richland County residents who are 65 and over projected to grow three times faster than the overall county population in the coming decade,footnote1 the need for the agency’s services will remain high.
+Senior Resources has already faced waiting lists for Meals on Wheels deliveries.
+What’s more, skyrocketing demand for services during the pandemic helped Senior Resources identify longer-term challenges and wider community needs.
 “This situation opened our eyes to the fact that senior nutrition and well-being was much more of a crisis than we were previously aware,” says Boozer.
 “We now have data points on which ZIP codes need our services the most, and those ZIP codes really overlay with the economic and racial divide that exists in our city.”

-Senior Resources is now working with local leaders to help alleviate hunger in previously neglected areas.
-Private sector support has helped the group move quickly and build something critical for success in these neighborhoods: trust.
+As a result, Senior Resources has worked with local leaders to help alleviate hunger in previously neglected areas.
+Private sector support helped the group move quickly and build something critical for success in these neighborhoods: trust.
 As Boozer puts it: “The contributions from Bank of America and others have helped validate what we do in our communities.”

 Explore more